gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Tuckerman2006">

-Tuckerman, M. E, J. Alejandre, R. López-Rendón, A. L. Jochim, and G. J.
+Tuckerman, M. E, J. Alejandre, R. Lopez-Rendon, A. L. Jochim, and G. J.
 Martyna.
 2006.
-“A Liouville-operator derived measure-preserving integrator for molecular dynamics simulations in the isothermal-isobaric ensemble.” *J. Phys.
-A.* 59: 5629–51.
+"A Liouville-operator derived measure-preserving integrator for molecular dynamics simulations in the isothermal-isobaric ensemble." *J. Phys.
+A.* 59: 5629-51.

 .. raw:: html